 From Sicilia came Arianna Occhipinti, who has taken the wine world with storm with her stylish, fresh wines, such as the SP68 2016 Rosso and Bianco, named after the main road in her part of Vittoria.
-She seems to have a magic tough in her frappato grape, but the nero d’avola and the white albanello and muscato.
+She seems to have a magic touch with the frappato grape, but the nero d’avola and the white albanello and muscato also perform well.
 Low yields and natural farming are two key-factors.
-The white SP68 is simple as it’s good, with its flowery aroma with hints of peel and nuts, and is just on the way to become an orange wine, even it the light colour suggests something else.
+The white SP68 is as simple as it’s good, with its flowery aroma with hints of peel and nuts, and is just on the way to become an orange wine, even it the light colour suggests something else.
 Its red counterpart (frappato and nero d’avola) has a somewhat lighter body than the previous vintage, quite dark in colour, but with a very supple and fresh fruit, with elements of blueberry and herbs.
 Il Frappato 2015 was extraordinary, of course, with its pure, elegant dark cherry fruit with apricot and some spicy notes.
 I also liked Il Siccagno Nero d’Avola 2014, light in colour for a nero d’avola, but delicious, pure, red fruits, blueberry and flowers aroma.

 Cantina Filippi owns the highest vineyards in Soave, up to 400 meters.
 Most of the vineyards were planted in the 1950’s, and the 16 hectares are divided into three “crus”, Castelcerino (the highest one), Monteseroni and Vigne della Brà.
 The Vigne della Brà 2014, from clay soil, was light and very delicate.
 I also liked the Montesoroni 2014, from limestone.
 It’s more open, with white flowers and herbs.
 In a way it feels mellow and smooth, but with a very “Italian” grapefruity, slightly bitter aftertaste.